aidansmth/safer-illinois/content/en/our-vision/index.md

 The bikeway would be protected by bollards and parked cars, with minimal changes to concrete and curbing.

 Parked cars would keep bikes and scooters well removed from the large trucks and cars that drive down Illinois.
 A 4’ buffer would protect bikes and scooters from being “doored” by passengers in the parked cars.
-Daylighting at intersections would give vehicle drivers a view of approaching traffic in the bikeway.
+Daylighting at intersections would give vehicle drivers a view of approaching traffic in the bikeway and the pedestrians crossing.

 ![Current state with one unprotected lane per side compared to protected, seperated two-way cycle lane.](images/actual-vs-conceptual.jpeg)

 #### No Downsides

 Illinois is wide enough that we can fit a high-quality, fully-protected bidirectional bikeway on the street with almost no parking losses!
+All while keeping bikes and scooters safe also keeps them out of the way of cars and trucks.

 Daylighting the corners to make the corridor safer for pedestrians will necessitate removal of a few spaces at the intersections on both sides of the street.
 Removal of a few more spaces may be needed to ensure that trucks have adequate space to back into docks.

 So far, we’ve talked with more than 50 businesses and organizations and not one has been opposed.
+Many of the businesses have staff or owners that bike along Illinois to get to work.

 #### Current Status

 Wide lanes and long stretches without stop signs or traffic lights encourage vehicles to go well over the 25 mph speed limit.
 Over a typical hour, 150 large trucks (cement truck or larger) travel along some portion of Illinois St.

 The painted bikes lanes, which are well within the door zone of parked cars, are regularly used as loading zones for trucks and cars or as storage for dumpsters.
-In some stretches, old rail tracks are still in place which are especially hazardous when bikes have to go around double-parked vehicles.
+In some stretches, old rail tracks are still in place- these are especially hazardous when bikes have to go around double-parked vehicles.
 (Throw in some rain and a speeding car and you too may find yourself with 6 stitches in your lip.)

 {{< image-row >}}